How SDE and Pro Forma Cash Flow Can Help You See A Company’s True Value

 • Any transaction-related costs

-Other accounting adjustments may be undertaken (and necessary) in order to get to a company’s true earnings, including:
+Additional accounting adjustments may be required to determine a company's actual earnings, such as:

 • PPP loans